RezoanulHasan/We5ive/README.md

-# We5ive Website (FrontEnd E-commerce Website)
+# We5ive Website (FrontEnd Next JS E-commerce Website)

 ### description:

 Our E-commerce platform offers a wide range of fashion and lifestyle products for men, women, and kids.
 Shop the latest trends in clothing, accessories, and footwear designed for every member of the family.
 From stylish outfits for men and women to playful collections for kids, we have something for everyone.
 Browse our curated selection of high-quality products, all available at your fingertips with fast and reliable delivery.
 Whether you're looking for trendy apparel or essentials, our store brings you the best for men, women, and kids.

 ## link live: https://e-commerce-frontend-indol.vercel.app/